Sagebrushers season 2 ep. 16: Senior Editor for News & Features w88 mobile Trent

 Brian Sandoval: w88 mobile not easy to say!

 w88 mobile Trent: It’s not!
 To bring it to life.
 And so that was kind of the driving force, and I have to thank the University of Nevada Press.
 They were very receptive to this project.
-JoAnne Banducci and Curtis Vickers very much embraced the idea and thought it would be a worthy publication for the press, which I think is really cool just because w88 mobile Nevada, Reno press is one of these great gems that speak again to the history of our institution.
+JoAnne Banducci and Curtis Vickers very much embraced the idea and thought it would be a worthy publication for the press, which I think is really cool just because the w88 mobile of Nevada, Reno press is one of these great gems that speak again to the history of our institution.
 It's been around for more than 60 years.
 And so to be able to write this book about our history produced by our own press, it's kind of like a really fortunate circumstance.
 And what I've tried to do is you can't sit down and write, okay, starting on in 1862 with the Morrill Land Grant Act and walk everybody through all of that.
 It would be a couple of thousand pages.
 So, what I've tried to do is pick out the important moments, the important people, and the themes that kind of not only defined who we were when we started, but who we are today and who we hope to be in the future.
 It's been a fascinating exercise and frankly, I thought I knew a lot about over our history.
 I know a lot more about it now.

 Brian Sandoval: For me, it's one of our most sacred responsibilities to preserve and tell our history for better or for worse.
 I mean because there are warts, there's no doubt about that.
 And there's also a lot of things to be proud of.
 So where do w88 mobile start?
 I mean, obviously w88 mobile started in 1874, maybe a little bit back in the Nevada Constitutional Convention, but briefly talk about where w88 mobile started the book.